ZahraMA99/Mastering-JavaScript-in-20-Days/Day3.md

 **Mutable and Immutable data:**:cactus:
 - Mutable: data can be edited. (e.g. Arrays)
-- Immutable: data always stays the same. (e.g. Strings & other primitives)
+- Immutable: data always stays the same. (e.g. Strings & other primitives) => If you have the choice keep thing immutable.

  💌 Note:
 WHEN WE USE IMMUTABLE VARIABLE WITH MUTABLE VALUE LIKE ARRAY! (e.g below)
 <br/> WE HAVE TO DISTINGUISH BETWEEN THE IMMUTABILITY OF CONST VARIABLES AND THE MUTABILITY OF VALUES THAT WE ASSIGN TO THEM.
-SO IT'S POSSIABLE TO HAVE AN IMMUTABLE REFERANCE, IMMUTABLE ARROW :arrow_right: A MUTABLE VALUE.<BR/> WE MEAN ARRAY ITSELF HASN'T CHANGED "ARRAY NAME STILL A POINTER TO THE [] ITSELF", BUT THE VALUES INSIDE THE ARRAY CAN BE CHANGABLE "WE CAN STILL MESS WITH IT".
+SO IT'S POSSIABLE TO HAVE AN IMMUTABLE REFERANCE, IMMUTABLE ARROW :arrow_right: A MUTABLE VALUE.<BR/> WE MEAN ARRAY ITSELF HASN'T CHANGED "ARRAY NAME STILL A POINTER TO THE [] ITSELF", BUT THE VALUES INSIDE THE ARRAY CAN BE CHANGABLE "WE CAN STILL MESS WITH IT".<br/> The default for array is const unlees you have a good reson to use let.
-- If you have the choice keep thing immutable.
-- The default for array is const unlees you have a good reson to use let.

   ```
    const operands = [4,5];
    const sum = operands[0] + operands[1];